Standard Code Test

 Assessment Auto-Generation

-• Codio also creates the code file for the student, with the solution bracketed within solution templates.
+• A code file for the student with the solution bracketed within solution templates

 Assessment Manual Creation

-Follow these steps to set up a standard code test:
+Follow these steps to set up a standard code test.
+For more information on General, Metadata (Optional) and Files (Optional) see Assessments.

 2. Click Execution in the navigation pane and complete the following information: